jwds1978/jwds1978.github.io/_posts/2017-02-28-the-git-life.md

 <a href="{{ site.uri.assets }}/blog/2017/02/28/the-git-life/2017-03-01_09-44-00_03-02.jpeg" target="_blank" title="">
   <img alt="" height="240" src="{{ site.uri.assets }}/blog/2017/02/28/the-git-life/2017-03-01_09-44-00_360x240.jpg" style="border: 0px; display: block; margin-left: auto; margin-right: auto;" width="360" />
 </a>

+Damn, is it ever tiny&hellip;&nbsp; Was it manufactured, specifically, with the needs of an Oompa Loompa in mind?